Virtualization's Impact on Performance Management

 Even worse, in many organizations the team responsible for an application has no knowledge or insight into what else is running on the underlying hardware.
 To quote a customer, "We only know that something else might be running if the performance numbers look funny."

-However, by looking at CPU, memory, and I/O utilization at the virtualization level, we see that the first VM’s CPU usage is increasing while the second VM’s is decreasing.
+However, by looking at CPU, memory, and I/O utilization at the virtualization level, we see that the first VM's CPU usage is increasing while the second VM's is decreasing.
 At the same time, the hypervisor reports CPU steal time for the second VM, which we see is also waiting for CPU resources.
-In order to understand what is really going on, we need to correlate the performance measurements from both applications using monitoring data at the hypervisor layer.
+To understand what is really going on, we need to correlate the performance measurements from both applications using monitoring data at the hypervisor layer.

 Einstein told us that time is relative.
 He might just as well have been talking about virtualization.
 But in a VM, time is relative and has holes.

 The timekeeping problem is well known in the VMWare community.
 It results from de-scheduling VMs without acknowledgement and is compounded by the archaic PC timer architecture, unchanged since the early '80s.